 At Extra Room Self Storage we’ve helped thousands of people move their belongings into an array of our storage units in Nuneaton and many other locations, so we’ve almost always got some ideas on the best way to store your belongings.

-If you have time, make a list, and identify those items that you are most likely to need whilst in storage.
+If you have time, make a list and identify those items that you are most likely to need whilst in storage.
 These should be stacked in a place within easy reach, preferably near the door.
 Think about whether you need to create a walkway or passage around your storage room, but always make sure it is safe to do so.

 Storage rooms and units offer much more than floor space.
 Providing boxes are strong enough to take the weight, they can be stacked high right up to the ceiling.
-Sofas and beds for example are often best stored on their ends to make use of the height.
+Sofas and beds, for example, are often best stored on their ends to make use of the height.
 Chairs can very often be stacked seat to seat.

 It sounds obvious, but always place your largest and heaviest items into storage on the ground to create a base layer.
 This means that you can stack lighter things on top and reduce the risk of boxes or goods becoming crushed.

-A little investment in some good quality packing materials can help to protect your items.
-Quality double walled cardboard boxes or plastic boxes are recommended.
+A little investment in some high-quality packing materials can help to protect your items.
+Quality double-walled cardboard boxes or plastic boxes are recommended.
 They are more robust and offer more protection from crushing if boxes are being stacked on top of each other in your storage unit.

-If you don’t clearly label your boxes to describe their contents, it could be like looking for the proverbial ‘needle in a haystack’ should you need to retrieve a specific item.
-The last thing you want to do, is to have to open boxes and other packaging unnecessarily.
+If you don’t clearly label your boxes to describe their contents, it could be like looking for the proverbial needle in a haystack should you need to retrieve a specific item.
+The last thing you want to have to do is open boxes and other packaging unnecessarily.

-Fragile items such as mirrors and pictures should always be stored upright, and ideally be packed in a protective material.
+Fragile items such as mirrors and pictures should always be stored upright and ideally be packed in a protective material.
 Electrical appliances should be clean and thoroughly dried out before being placed into storage, and if they have doors (fridges for example), these should be left ajar to allow for ventilation.

 At Extra Room Self Storage, we are here to help you make the most of your storage space.
-We offer spotlessly clean, secure, indoor storage rooms in a range of sizes within our state-of-the-art facilities ideal for customers needing self storage in Nuneaton, Tamworth, Hinckley and surrounding areas.
+We offer spotlessly clean, secure, indoor storage rooms in a range of sizes within our state-of-the-art facilities ideal for customers needing self storage in Nuneaton, Tamworth, Hinckley, and surrounding areas.